damobrisbane/operator_baseline/README.md

 # Operator Baseline/Appliance Tooling

 Shell script focused tooling for Openshift operator catalog mirroring.
 Useful for disconnected environments with a need to baseline operators on "minVersion" and consume the associated catalog indexes, independently of any upstream catalog updates.
+See [Creating the ImageSetConfiguration](https://docs.redhat.com/en/documentation/openshift_container_platform/4.16/html/disconnected_installation_mirroring/installing-mirroring-disconnected#oc-mirror-creating-image-set-config_installing-mirroring-disconnected).

 Given an input pullspecs, output catalog operators, channels and versions.
 May optionally include operator bundle image references, or output an ImageSetConfiguration (ISC).
 A "pullspec" is a list of operators/catalog packages, where the only requirement is the package name.